WordPress/openverse/documentation/reference/ci_cd.md

 ### `catalog-checks`

 Runs tests for the catalog using the `catalog/generate-dag-docs` recipe.
-The job generates a new file from a Docker container so Python does not need to be installed.
-However, the job runs linting on the new file, so Node.js needs to be set up.
+The job runs inside a Docker container so Python does not need to be installed.
+However, the job generates a new documentation page that must be linted, so [`setup-env`](#setup-env) in invoked to set up Node.js and linting dependencies.

 This job is skipped if the catalog codebase has not changed.